sib-swiss/SchoolRNA2020/single_cell/glossary/glossary_of_terms_single_cell.md

 <summary>**CCA Anchors**</summary>
 <p>

 Since MNNs have previously been identified using L2-normalized gene expression, significant differences across batches can obscure the accurate identification of MNNs, particularly when the batch effect is on a similar scale to the biological differences between cell states.
 To overcome this, we first jointly reduce the dimensionality of both datasets using diagonalized CCA, then apply L2-normalization to the canonical correlation vectors.
-We next search for MNNs in this shared low-dimensional represen- tation.
+We next search for MNNs in this shared low-dimensional representation.
 We refer to the resulting cell pairs as anchors, as they encode the cellular relationships across datasets that will form the basis for all subsequent integration analyses.

-Obtaining an accurate set of anchors is paramount to suc- cessful integration.
+Obtaining an accurate set of anchors is paramount to successful integration.
 Aberrant anchors that form between different biological cell states across datasets are analogous to noisy edges that occur in k-nearest neighbor (KNN) graphs (Bendall et al., 2014) and can confound downstream analyses.
-This has motivated the use of shared nearest neighbor (SNN) graphs (Levine et al., 2015; Shekhar et al., 2016), where the similarity between two cells is assessed by the overlap in their local neigh- borhoods.
-As this measure effectively pools neighbor informa- tion across many cells, the result is robust to aberrant connec- tions in the neighbor graph.
+This has motivated the use of shared nearest neighbor (SNN) graphs (Levine et al., 2015; Shekhar et al., 2016), where the similarity between two cells is assessed by the overlap in their local neighborhoods.
+As this measure effectively pools neighbor information across many cells, the result is robust to aberrant connections in the neighbor graph.
 We introduced an analogous procedure for the scoring of anchors, where each anchor pair was assigned a score based on the shared overlap of mutual neighborhoods for the two cells in a pair.
 High-scoring correspondences therefore represent cases where many similar cells in one dataset are predicted to correspond to the same group of similar cells in a second data- set, reflecting increased robustness in the association between the anchor cells.
-While we initially identify anchors in low-dimen- sional space, we also filter out anchors whose correspondence is not supported based on the original untransformed data.
+While we initially identify anchors in low-dimensional space, we also filter out anchors whose correspondence is not supported based on the original untransformed data.

 <div style="text-align: right"> [Stuart et al (2019) *Cell*](https://www.cell.com/cell/fulltext/S0092-8674(19)30559-8) </div>